portainer/portainer-docs/docs/v2.0-be/auth/ldap.md

 ![auth](assets/ldap_6.png)

 * Group Membership Attribute: Enter "member" as the attribute that determines if a user is a member of a group.
-Some LDAP backends also use the attribute "memberof".

 * Group Filter: If you want to filter the list of groups returned, to say, only return groups that contain the string "Portainer" (eg PortainerDev, PortainerProd, PortainerUAT", you can set the filter as follows: